Chernyshov Nets Hat Trick, Skarek Blanks Canucks

 San Jose Barracuda News Release

-Between the pipes, Skarek was sharp from the start, stopping all 12 shots he saw in the first period and making several key saves late to preserve his first shutout of the season and fifth of his career.
+Goaltender Gabriel Carriere made 28 saves for the Barracuda, while Koskenvuo stopped 33 of 36 in his AHL debut.

-Canucks rookie goaltender Ty Young was pulled after allowing five goals on 21 shots through two periods, while Jonathan Lemieux surrendered two on 15 in relief.
-The Canucks have now dropped 11 straight (0-9-0-2).
+The Barracuda outshot the Canucks 36-32 and went 1-for-3 on the power play.
+The point extended San Jose's streak to six straight games with at least one point (4-0-1-0), while Abbotsford snapped an 11-game winless drought.

-The Barracuda wrap up their five-game road trip on Wednesday against the Canucks, returning home to Tech CU Arena on Saturday (7 p.m.) to host the Ontario Reign for That's So Fetch Night, which includes a Mini Chirp Book for the first 2,500 fans.
-For tickets and more information, go to SJBarracuda.com.
+The Barracuda return home to Tech CU Arena on Saturday (7 p.m.) to host the Ontario Reign for That's So Fetch Night, featuring a Mini Chirp Book giveaway for the first 2,500 fans.
+For tickets and more information, visit SJBarracuda.com.

 Images from this story